Should you refinance your car? Pros and Cons

 A decision as big as auto refinancing will depend on a number of individual factors.
 With that said, you may want to give it some extra-serious thought in the following instances:

-Even if you’re not able to secure a lower interest rate, it may still be worth trying to find a loan with a longer repayment period in order to reduce your monthly car payments.
+• You’re having trouble keeping up with bills each month.
+Even if you’re not able to secure a lower interest rate, it may still be worth trying to find a loan with a longer repayment period if your immediate goal is to reduce your monthly car payments.
+But keep in mind that you’ll generally pay more interest overall if you have a loan with a longer term.

 When shouldn’t you refinance your car?